microsoft/CLRInstrumentationEngine/docs/build.md

 IncludeTests|Runs unit tests after build.
 SkipBuild|Skips building the solutions.
 Use this with `-IncludeTests` flag to only run tests.
 SkipPackaging|Skips building the package solution.
 This prevents generating zip files, nugets, and any other artifacts.
+SkipCleanAndRestore|Skips cleaning the bin/ & obj/ folders before building.
+This saves time when rebuilding due to small changes.
 Release|Cause build to run with `Release` configuration.
 By default, build uses `Debug` configuration.
-Verbose|Sets msbuild verbosity to `normal`.
+VerboseMsbuild|Sets msbuild verbosity to `normal`.
 By default, verbosity is set to `ErrorsOnly`.

 If you encounter this error: